JohnVaiosDimopoulos/SysPro_Proj1_2020/Src/Tests/lib/googletest/docs/faq.md

 *   If you explicitly declare a non-default constructor for class `FooTest` (`DISALLOW_EVIL_CONSTRUCTORS()` does this), then you need to define a default constructor, even if it would be empty.
-*   If `FooTest` has a const non-static data member, then you have to define the default constructor *and* initialize the const member in the initializer list of the constructor.
+*   If `FooTest` has a const non-static arg_data member, then you have to define the default constructor *and* initialize the const member in the initializer list of the constructor.
 (Early versions of `gcc` doesn't force you to initialize the const member.
 It's a bug that has been fixed in `gcc 4`.)